kittywhiskers/ffmpegScripts/README.md

 # ffmpegScripts

-A bunch of `bash` scripts that help you take a folder with a variety of formats and convert them to a **singular, consistent format.** Useful for when you handle diverse media sources.
+A bunch of `bash` scripts that (primarily) help you take a folder with a variety of formats and convert them to a **singular, consistent format.** Useful for when you handle diverse media sources.

 ## Included "in the package"

 - `ffmpegNormalize.sh`: The primary script that does the job!
-- `ffmpegSetupMacOS.sh`: Setup script that replaces homebrew's provided `ffmpeg` with a version of ffmpeg with all options enabled (thanks to `homebrew-ffmpeg`) along with all other dependencies
+- `ffmpegSetupMacOS.sh`: Setup script that replaces homebrew's provided `ffmpeg` with a version of ffmpeg with all options enabled (thanks to `homebrew-ffmpeg`) along with all other dependencies, useful for also when you break your `ffmpeg` because of a bad case of `brew upgrade`
-- `ffmpegRun.sh`: For all your debug log needs
+- `ffmpegRun.sh`: For all your debugging needs
+- `ffmpegDecompose.sh`: For when `crf=50` isn't high enough (uses `libx265`)

 ## Dependencies